aframevr/aframe/docs/components/material.md

 lighting conditions.
 Appearance is a result of the interaction between the incoming light and the attributes of the material.

-To achieve realism, the diffuse color, metalness, reflectivity, and roughness attributes of the material must accurately be controled, often based on real-world material studies.
+To achieve realism, the diffuse color, metalness, and roughness attributes of the material must accurately be controled, often based on real-world material studies.
 Some people have compiled charts of realistic values for different kinds of materials that can be used as a starting point.